wiigg/wiigg-blog/content/about.md

 My name is Danny Wigg, a.k.a "wiigg", and I'm a technologist, [logician](https://www.16personalities.com/intp-personality) and avid lifelong learner.
 I love technology platforms, open source and improving our planet for everyone and everything.

 Residing just outside of London, UK, I am a Partner Technology Strategist at Microsoft.
 That is, I help Microsoft's partner ecosystem shape their technology roadmaps and build new products, solutions and services to take to market.

 Concurrently, I am studying for a [Master's degree in Computer Science](https://onlinelearning.seas.upenn.edu/mcit/) at the University of Pennsylvania.

-While my background spans a heap of technologies, I have a zealous interest in [cloud native computing](https://en.wikipedia.org/wiki/Cloud_native_computing) and its ability to bring valuable services to people, communities and organisations at scale.
+While my background spans a heap of technologies and industries, I have a zealous interest in [cloud native computing](https://en.wikipedia.org/wiki/Cloud_native_computing) and its ability to bring valuable services to people, communities and organisations at scale.

 Beyond working and studying, you can often find me hitting the road in my Nike Air Zoom Pegasus', practising mindfulness, reading and learning as much as I can about anything and everything.
-In addition, I like (or at least attempt) to come up with solutions to [sustainability](https://en.wikipedia.org/wiki/Sustainability) and [social mobility](https://en.wikipedia.org/wiki/Social_mobility) issues facing the world today.
+In addition, I like (or at least attempt) to come up with solutions to [sustainability](https://en.wikipedia.org/wiki/Sustainability) issues facing the world today.

 This website will mostly be a collection of my thoughts, stories and ideas relating to any of these topics.